timmyyuan/build-whole-program-into-LLVM-IR/README.md

 ### enable gold plugin for LLVM

 LLVM official organization recommand users to use gold plugins to build a whole project into LLVM bitcodes.
-There is also some useful opensource tools to achieve this goal, e.g. wllvm (a refinement python script can be found on github).
+There is also some useful opensource tools to achieve this goal, e.g. wllvm (whole-program-llvm, a refinement python script can be found on github).
 The different between gold plugins and wllvm is the former performs a real linking process with LTO (link time optimization) and the latter simply use llvm-link to connect all intermediate bitcodes in series.
 No matter which method be chosed, the difference in the bitcodes they produce is very small in practice.

 #### download and build binutils.
 ```sh